prabhasapkota/json-sentiment/README.md

 python -m pip install spacy
 python -m pip install spacytextblob

-### Check in everything is set up:
+### Prerequisites:
+1.Before starting the project, try all these imports FIRST 2.Address any errors you get running this code cell 3.by installing the necessary packages into your active Python environment.
+4.Try to resolve issues using your materials and the web.
+5.If that doesn't work, ask for help in the discussion forums.
+6.You can't complete the exercises until you import these - start early!
+7.We also import json and pickle (included in the Python Standard Library).

 Add the following code to the first Python code cell.
-Run the cell.
-# Create and activate a Python virtual environment.
-# Before starting the project, try all these imports FIRST
-# Address any errors you get running this code cell
-# by installing the necessary packages into your active Python environment.
-# Try to resolve issues using your materials and the web.
-# If that doesn't work, ask for help in the discussion forums.
-# You can't complete the exercises until you import these - start early!
-# We also import json and pickle (included in the Python Standard Library).
+Run the cell. import json import pickle

-import json
-import pickle